mkPuzon/Portfolio/README.md

 # Madelyn Puzon - AI Engineer and Researcher
+Hi there!
+I'm Maddie, a computer science and philosophy student specializing in AI research with expertise in neural network architectures, biological vision modeling, and LLM optimization with 2+ years of research experience.
+To get in touch, click the icons below.

 #### **Technical Skills**: Python, WSL2, Git, TensorFlow, RAG, Fine-Tuning
 #### **Relevant Coursework**: Deep Learning, Neural Networks, Programming Languages, Mathematical Data Analysis and Visualization, Statistics and Data Science, Linear Algebra, Data Structures and Algorithms, Artificial Intelligence and Human Values.